What is birth trauma?

-Lori is trained in the 3-step rewind technique – a non-disclosure therapy that is an incredibly effective method of neutralising strong emotions that are attached to the birth trauma memory.
+The 3-step rewind technique is a non-disclosure therapy that is an incredibly effective method of neutralising strong emotions that are attached to the birth trauma memory.

-How can you plan for a positive birth experience?
+How can you plan for a joyful birth experience?

-No woman should be subjected to violence, coercion, or oppression during childbirth, but this is sadly on the rise, and we have witnessed it ourselves many times.
-We know that having a positive birth experience isn’t a ‘nice-to-have’ or a ‘cherry on top’, but is the very foundation of how a woman starts motherhood and how she will go on to see herself as a person and a parent.
+No woman should be subjected to violence, coercion, or oppression during childbirth, but this is sadly on the rise, and we have witnessed it ourselves countless times.
+We know that having a great birth experience isn’t a ‘nice-to-have’ or a ‘cherry on top’, but is the very foundation of how a woman starts motherhood, and how she will go on to see herself as a person and a parent.

 There are a few things that will make birth trauma less likely to happen: